ROAD CONSTRUCTION BEGINS FOR NEW EASTBOUND LANES

-As heavy equipment operators continue to excavate areas along the eastbound side of U.S. 322 (Conchester Highway) from U.S. 1 (Baltimore Pike) to Clayton Park Drive in Delaware County, road building crews have begin pavement construction for the two new eastbound lanes.
+As heavy equipment operators continue to excavate areas along the eastbound side of U.S. 322 (Conchester Highway) from U.S. 1 (Baltimore Pike) to Clayton Park Drive in Delaware County, road-building crews have begun pavement construction for the two new eastbound lanes.

 Paving operations will begin generally at the western end of the project and progress eastward as additional sections along the eastbound side of U.S. 322 (Conchester Highway) are excavated or filled to the proper grade.
 Once the grade is established, a stone base is placed, then asphalt pavement is placed to create the new travel lanes.

 Moving east into the hilly terrain approaching Clayton Park, excavators working ahead of the paving crews continue cutting into the high embankments and moving the excavated soil to fill low areas along the 2.6-mile, Section 101 work area.

 As embankments are excavated, crews are placing biodegradable mats or netting to promote the growth of vegetation or building several retaining walls to stabilize the new embankments.